-The Department recommends that the common room(s) accommodate as many residents as possible, while maintaining social distancing rules to lessen the spread of COVID-19.
+The Department recommends that facilities accommodate residents in the common room(s) while adhering to the core principles of infection control.
 Facilities are expected to turn on the air conditioning in the common room(s) and monitor the air temperature hourly in all common areas as well as in the non-air- conditioned rooms at various locations on each floor of the facility.
 If room air conditioners are typically used, the air conditioners must be turned on regardless of a resident's ability to pay.
 If your facility utilizes central air conditioning, there is no need to monitor hourly as long as the central air is turned on.